 - (1) The application for admission to the examination must be made in writing, and addressed to the chairperson of the examinations board.
-The following must be included in the application: - 1. evidence of fulfilment of the admission requirements outlined in § 13, paragraph 1, - 2. a declaration stating whether a Bachelor's examination in the Classical Philology: Greek studies Bachelor's programme has previously been failed, or whether they are currently undergoing an examination procedure in such a programme. - (2) If the candidate is unable to provide such evidence, the examinations board may accept other documents as proof. - (3) The application is the basis for the examinations board's decision as to whether the candidate may be admitted to the examination.
-Rejections must be made in writing, stating the reasons and providing information on the procedure for appeal. - (4) The application for admission to the examination may only be rejected if: - 1. the requirements outlined in § 13, paragraph 1 are not fulfilled, or - 2. the documents set forth in paragraph 1 are not complete, and have not been completed upon request, or - 3. candidates have failed their final attempt at the Bachelor's examination in Classical Philology: Greek studies, or have lost the entitlement to take the final examinations, or - 4. the candidate is currently involved in an examination procedure in such a programme.
+The following must be included in the application: - 1. evidence of fulfilment of the admission requirements outlined in § 13, paragraph 1, - 2. a declaration stating whether a Bachelor's examination in the Classical Philology: Latin studies Bachelor's programme has previously been failed, or whether they are currently undergoing an examination procedure in such a programme. - (2) If the candidate is unable to provide such evidence, the examinations board may accept other documents as proof. - (3) The application is the basis for the examinations board's decision as to whether the candidate may be admitted to the examination.
+Rejections must be substantiated and notified in writing along with instructions for appeal. - (4) The application for admission to the examination may only be rejected if: - 1. the requirements outlined in § 13, paragraph 1 are not fulfilled, or - 2. the documents set forth in paragraph 1 are incomplete, and have not been completed upon request, or - 3. candidates have failed their final attempt at the Bachelor's examination in Classical Philology: Latin studies, or have lost the entitlement to take the final examinations, or - 4. the candidate is currently involved in an examination procedure in such a degree programme.